 Open: We want to lead our industry with openness, transparency, and authenticity among our customers, employees, and partners, at a level unlike any that the world of enterprise software has ever seen.

 User-Centric: We want to focus on the principle, "the best UI is no UI,” allowing our technology to do as much of the work as possible for our users, requiring them to get involved only when they can add meaningful value to any given process.

 Prescriptive: We want to provide prescriptive advice and insights to our customers based on the intelligence of the entire Coupa Customer Community.

 Accelerated: We want to provide real, measurable value for all our customers year in and year out with a fast, results-oriented, and highly agile approach unlike anything they have ever experienced in the past.

 This is our vision.
 This is what we're going after.
 This vision is why we've done the things we've done in the past, it is why we're doing what we're doing now, and it is why we're setting this up the way we are for the future.

-A couple of weeks after my Sweden trip, I made C-O-U-P-A the centerpiece of my INSPIRE ‘17 keynote.
-Now, in a series of five blog posts, I’ll go into much more detail about each word within C-O-U-P-A, why I believe it matters, where we are today, and where we’re going.
+In this series of five blog posts, I will go into more detail about each word within C-O-U-P-A, why I believe it matters, where we are today, and where we’re going.
 I feel that these are five good pillars on which to hang our vision.
 I hope you’ll agree and will follow along.